-\textbf{Physical Attacks}---Multiple works have demonstrated physical attacks within a variety of classification settings and attacker capabilities.
-Adversarial patches~\cite{brown2017adversarialpatch} are possibly the most well-known physical attack.
+\paragraph{Localized Universal Attacks} Multiple works have demonstrated attacks within a variety of classification settings and attacker capabilities.
+Adversarial patches~\cite{brown2017adversarialpatch} are possibly the most well-known localized universal attack.
 These attacks are generated by performing back-propagation on the target class to calculate gradient noise localized to a region of the image.
 A related attack---Localized and Visible Adversarial Noise~\cite{karmon2018lavan}---operates under a similar principle with smaller but less robust attacks.
 Robust Physical-World Attacks on Deep Learning Models~\cite{evtimov2017robust} demonstrates how adversarial perturbations can be disguised as graffiti stickers to fool traffic sign attacks.
-Similarly,~\cite{sharif2016glasses} uses perturbations placed on glasses to fool facial classification models.
+Similarly, Sharif et al.~\cite{sharif2016glasses} use perturbations placed on glasses to fool facial classification models.
 Trojaned Neural Networks~\cite{Liu2018TrojaningAO} perform back-propagation on specifically chosen neurons in the network rather than the target class.
 The generated triggers are used to "trojan" the model by performing slight fine-tuning to guide the trigger outputs towards a specified class, making sure that the triggers only cause misclassifications on trojaned models.
 BadNets~\cite{gu2017badnets} targets traffic sign detection models by inserting pre-chosen patterns into images with the target label, poisoning the data before the training process.